White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-06-Hack-The-Box:-Devel.md

 We can see that the ISS version is 7.5.
 Make a note of that.

-Since the box is running http let's run a directory scanning agains it using DirBuster.
+Since the box is running HTTP let's run a directory scanning against it using DirBuster.

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/dirbuster-settings.png "an image title")

-Since it's IIS server, use the file expentsion: asm, asmx, asp, and aspx.
+Since it's IIS server, use the file extension: asm, asmx, asp, and aspx.

 While that's running in the background let's see if we can connect over ftp using username **anonymous** and password of **anonymous**.